ummer-shell/azure-cicd-project/README.md

 ![Azure Pipelines CD architecture](./Screenshots/azure-cd-architecture.PNG)
 Source: Udacity Lesson Material

+## Pre-requisites
+The following pre-requisites are required:
+- Access to a command-line interface
+- Python environment
+- A Github account
+- A Microsoft Azure Account
+- A Microsoft Azure Devops account

 ## Instructions
 *This is also available in video form in the Demo section.
 In addition, all commands used are available in the [commands.sh]() file*